GerritCodeReview/plugins_cloud-notifications/src/main/resources/Documentation/api.md

 A client application can unregistered a device (and stop receiving notifications) from the Gerrit instance using the *Unregister Cloud Notification* method.

-Client applications must use a combintion of fcm device identifier + a unique local account token, so they can register to listen notification for different accounts on this Gerrit instance.
+Client applications must use a combination of fcm device identifier + a unique local account token, so they can register to listen notification for different accounts on this Gerrit instance.
 Token must

 REST API
 --------

-This plugin addes new methods to the /accounts Gerrit REST Api entry point to allow a device to register/unregister to receive event notification in this gerrit instance.
+This plugin adds new methods to the /accounts Gerrit REST Api entry point to allow a device to register/unregister to receive event notification in this Gerrit instance.

+***

+**Get Cloud Notifications Config**

+`'GET /config/server/cloud-notifications'`

+Retrieve the cloud notifications server configuration of the Gerrit server instance.

+*Request*
+This method returns a *CloudNotificationsConfigInfo* entity (see below).

+    GET /config/server/cloud-notifications

+*Response*

+    HTTP1.1 200 OK
+    Content-Disposition: attachment
+    Content-Type: application/json; charset=UTF-8

+    )]}'
+    {
+        "senderId": "322112333"
+    }

 ***